theodric/NASty/NASty-setup.md

 ### Preface

 I will assume you know how to build a kernel, or can follow the Raspberry Pi Foundation's instructions successfully, and are comfortable with setting up disk partitions from the command line.
-If not, it's best if you don't attempt this, because day-to-day maintenance of the system will assume a comparable level of capability.
+If not, it's best if you don't attempt this, because day-to-day maintenance of the system will require a comparable level of capability.

 I assume you already have your SATA disk connected to the CM4 via a supported PCIe SATA controller, and have confirmed that it works out of the box after the system boots.
 If not, do that first: as of Q4 2022, all supported SATA controllers work out of the box-- just not as root devices at boot time.
 None of the below will have any effect if your device isn't supported or functional.